How much do writers make?

 Amazon, for instance, offers a 30% or 70% royalty rate for eBook authors.
 This means that an author will earn 70% of the total list price of their book when it is sold on Amazon’s platform.

-The difference between an author salary and book earnings
+The difference between author salary and book earnings

-An author salary is the total earnings in any given year, while book earnings are just one component of an overall author salary.
+An author’s salary is their total earnings in any given year, while book earnings are just one component of an overall author's salary.

-An author might still work a day job or do freelance work while they establish their reputation to supplement their income.
-For example, many authors with devoted followings have chosen to join networks like Patreon, where their fans can pay them directly to continue releasing their work.
+An author might still work a day job or do freelance work while they establish their reputation as a writer.
+Many authors with devoted followings join networks like Patreon, where their fans can pay them directly to continue releasing their work.

-In fact, an author's biggest financial success is usually mid-career.
+An author's biggest financial success is usually mid-career.
 One of the biggest differences in earnings is royalties.
-Publishing houses take a big chunk of your earnings and even though you have a fancy new name attached to your work, it might not be the best option.
+Publishing houses take a big chunk of your earnings, so even though you have a reputable name attached to your work, it might not be the best option.

 How much do bestselling authors make?